FBI allegedly paid KY Geek Squad employees to search for child porn

 "You have testimony about where was it and how did you see it," Fleischaker said.

-Schardein said if Best Buy was doing data recovery work, which the filing says it was, finding the pictures wouldn’t be out of the ordinary.
+Schardein said if Best Buy was doing data recovery work, which the filing said it was, finding the pictures wouldn’t be out of the ordinary.

 "If you're digging into it when you're just doing a general kind of tune up then there's maybe another conversation to be had," Schardein said.

-The documents say one Geek Squad employee found child pornography on computers six to nine times a year.
+The documents said one Geek Squad employee found child pornography on computers six to nine times a year.

-As a general rule, Schardein says to treat a computer technician like a doctor.
+As a general rule, Schardein said to treat a computer technician like a doctor.

 "If you don't know that you can trust the person who's working on it, you shouldn't be dropping it off with that person or that company," he said.
 "You should look for somebody you trust."